-Introduction For a block diagram of the power supply circuitry, refer to Figure 3.6.
-Internal Power Supplies The radio has the following internal power supplies: Two 5V regulators are connected to the +7V5 LINK supply and generate the voltages +5V0 TX and +5V0 AN.
-A 3V3 SMPS regulates the +7V5 BATT supply to +3V3.
-A 1V5 SMPS regulates the +3V3 of the 3V3 SMPS to +1V5.
-Three linear regulators (3V, 2V5, 1V8) regulate the +3V3 of the 3V3 SMPS to +3V0 AN, +2V5, +1V8).
-These linear regulators take advantage of the efficiency gain of the 3V3 SMPS.
-The 3V RX switch switches the +3V0 AN of the 3V linear regulator to +3V0 RX.
-The 3V RX switch uses a P-channel MOSFET.
-Power-Up Circuitry When the ON/OFF switch (RV1) is turned on, a short pulse of approximate 35 ms is generated via C634 on the base of the NPN transistor Q606, turning it on.
+The radio has the following internal power supplies:

+- Two 5V regulators are connected to the +7V5 LINK supply and generate the voltages +5V0 TX and +5V0 AN. - A 3V3 SMPS regulates the +7V5 BATT supply to +3V3. - A 1V5 SMPS regulates the +3V3 of the 3V3 SMPS to +1V5. - Three linear regulators (3V, 2V5, 1V8) regulate the +3V3 of the 3V3 SMPS to +3V0 AN, +2V5, +1V8).
+These linear regulators take advantage of the efficiency gain of the 3V3 SMPS. - The 3V RX switch switches the +3V0 AN of the 3V linear regulator to +3V0 RX.
+The 3V RX switch uses a P-channel MOSFET. - The 3V FCL switch (main boards issue 05 and higher) switches the +3V0 AN of the 3V linear regulator to +3V0 FCL.
+The 3V FCL switch uses a P-channel MOSFET.

+Power-Up Circuitry

+When the ON/OFF switch (RV1) is turned on, a short pulse of approximately 35 ms is generated via C634 on the base of the NPN transistor Q606, turning it on.
 This turns on the PNP transistor and charges C620.
-After t short pulse, C610 can hold the 3V3 SMPS (IC610) for a further approximately 2.5s (a voltage higher than approximately 1V on pin 1 tur this regulator on).
+After the short pulse, C610 can hold the 3V3 SMPS (IC610) for a further approximately 2.5s (a voltage higher than approximately 1V on pin 1 turns this regulator on).
 This regulator supplies the digital circuitry, and the software asserts the DIG PSU LATCH signal.
-This signal holds the transistors arkeeps C610 charged.
-The benefit of keeping the transistor charged is that case of a reset (due to a watchdog timeout or power supply spike) the rad has 2.4s to recover (including rebooting and reasserting DIG PSU LATCH) ar does not turn off.
-PSU Supervisor It is also possible to power up the radio by the method described above (except via C634) when the battery is attached.
-The PSU supervisor monitors the +3V3 of the SMPS.
-It comprises a reset and watchdog timer, and provides the reset signal PSU SYS RST to the digital section, which in turn provides the watchdog signal DIG WD KICK required by the PSU supervisor.
+This signal holds the transistors and keeps C610 charged.
+The benefit of keeping the transistor charged is that in case of a reset (due to a watchdog timeout or power supply spike) the radio has 2.4s to recover (including rebooting and reasserting DIG PSU LATCH) and does not turn off.

+It is also possible to power up the radio by the method described above (except via C634) when the battery is attached.